-- ➤ Changes to the Zoning Ordinance should include - Require waterbody setbacks for building and require natural vegetated buffers to be left when new development occurs along waterbodies (streams, drains, rivers, lakes) and wetlands. - o Prohibit development in floodplain areas. - > Implement Low Impact Development techniques in new and redevelopments
+- ➤ Changes to the Zoning Ordinance should include - Require waterbody setbacks for building and require natural vegetated buffers to be left when new development occurs along waterbodies (streams, drains, rivers, lakes) or wetlands. - o Prohibit development in floodplain areas. - ➤ Implement Low Impact Development techniques in new and redevelopments (www.swmpc.org/lid.asp). - ➤ Work with Drain Commissioner to send information to property owners along drains. - ➤ Work with the Drain Commissioner to ensure drain maintenance projects are done in a manner that protects and improves water quality.

-Decatur-Hamilton Area Joint Comprehensive Plan Goals and Objectives (www.swmpc.org/lid.asp).

-- Work with Drain Commissioner to send information to property owners along drains. - ➤ Work with the Drain Commissioner to ensure drain maintenance projects are done in a manner that protects and improves water quality.